classtranscribe/Deployment/README.md

 * (https://localhost/portainer/) - Container administration and health status
 * (https://localhost/pgadmin/) - Web GUI tool to manage the database
 * (https://localhost/rabbitmq/) - RabbitMQ dashboard

-### Frontend only Local Development

-In such a development environment only the frontend code runs locally, while all the backend is run on a VM, To run this,
-1. Make a copy of the `sample-environment-variable-file.local.frontend.env` as `.env`

-  `cp sample-environment-variable-file.local.frontend.env .env`

-2. Update all the required environment variables in the .env file, (instructions are provided in the sample file), contact admin if clarification required.

-3. Build and run docker-compose only for frontend

-  `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build -d frontend`

-### Local Development on a Windows Machine

-As mounting docker volumes is not the easiest thing on a windows machines some extra care has to be taken.
-An additional docker-compose file - [docker-compose.windows-dev.yml](docker-compose.windows-dev.yml) is used to allow for such incompatibilities.

-To use this file,
-If a typical docker-compose command is, `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build -d`

-It becomes,
-`docker-compose -f docker-compose.yml -f docker-compose.dev.yml -f docker-compose.windows-dev.yml up --build -d`

 ### Production build instructions